 F. Chesani, A. Galassi, M. Lippi and P. Mello, "Can Deep Networks Learn to Play by the Rules?
 A Case Study on Nine Men's Morris", 2018, in IEEE Transactions on Games, Volume 10, Issue 4, DOI: 10.1109/TG.2018.2804039

-The accepted version of this work (post-print) can be found here (bottom of the page).
+The accepted version of this work (post-print) can be found here (top of the page).

 It has been demonstrated that the system is capable to learn to play by the rules of the game, even if the knowledge of those rules has not been provided to it.

 It has been designed by Andrea Galassi, as part of his master thesis in Computer Science Engineering ("Ingegneria Informatica", in italian), and it has been improved as part of a successive work, that will be published in the journal IEEE Transactions on Games.